AztecProtocol/dev-rel/hackathons/INSPIRATION.md

 You could try to implement these in vanilla Noir, or as Aztec contracts.

 - **zkPatreon** - privately unlock token-gated content by using Ethereum Storage Proofs in Noir
 - **zkEmail** - privately prove that some email was received, while hiding any private data in the e-mail, without trusting a centralized server to keep your privacy.
-Inspired by this [great blog post](https://blog.aayushg.com/posts/zkemail)
+You can use [this library](https://github.com/zkemail/zkemail.nr).
-- **Privacy Preserving Rewards Protocol** - an app or protocol that rewards participants for doing a specific on-chain action without revealing how much
+- **Privacy Preserving Rewards Protocol** - an app or protocol that rewards participants for doing a specific on-chain action without revealing how much.
+This [tutorial](https://docs.aztec.network/tutorials/codealong/contract_tutorials/crowdfunding_contract) may be helpful.

 ## Gaming 👾